Last Updated on January 25, 2026 by Sandy Williams

 Resale Value

-Noise pollution from racing events, even if occasional, may deter potential buyers sensitive to sound.
-For buyers who want a quiet neighborhood, the unpredictable noise from a drag strip can be seen as a major drawback.
-Therefore reducing buyer demand.
+For buyers seeking a quiet neighborhood, the unpredictable noise from a drag strip can be a major drawback.
+Therefore, reducing buyer demand.

 Because you compete with other 55+ communities in Lakewood Ranch, you may have to offer a better price to attract buyers.